arun-kr-reddy/notes/cplusplus.md

 **deep copying:** create new pointers and copy data into it

 ## pointers
+- **reference:** is an alias (alternative name) for an existing variable declared using `&`
+whatever happens to a reference happens to variable & vice-versa, yields performance gain as references avoid copying data
 - **pointer vs reference:**
   - own memory vs alias
   - no init required vs init in declaration